kornilov-mr/gdbDriver/README.md

 driver.load(sourceFile);      //cpp or c file, what you want to debug. driver.run();
 ```
-With empty configs it will just run the code normaly without catcher or any breakpoints
+With empty configs it will just run the code normaly without errorCatcher or any breakpoints

 <br/>